AppliedLogicSystems/ALSProlog/docs/docs/guide/11-Prolog-Builtins-Non-I-O.md

 But they do deal with most normal file and path names encountered in practice.
 Consequently they make it possible to write fairly machine-independent code.
-The approach is to simply parse incoming path expressions into elementary lists, and to ’pretty-print’ outgoing lists into the appropriate path expressions.
+The approach is to simply parse incoming path expressions into elementary lists, and to 'pretty-print' outgoing lists into the appropriate path expressions.
 The internal representations are simply lists consisting of the significant elements of the path and file name.
 These predicates are defined in the builtins file filepath.pro.
 When running on a particular operating system (Unix, Windows, Macintosh), the top-level predicates determine the running OS, and call the parameterized lower-level predicates.
 Thus, some calls involving OS-specific path names will succeed under one
 OS and fail under another.
-For Windows path names, it is important to remember that ‘\’ is the ISO Prolog standard escape character in (quoted) atoms, and hence occurrences of ‘\’ as a directory separator must generally be doubled, as in:
+For Windows path names, it is important to remember that '\' is the ISO Prolog standard escape character in (quoted) atoms, and hence occurrences of '\' as a directory separator must generally be doubled, as in:

-    ‘C:\\star\\flow\\foo.pro’
+    'C:\\star\\flow\\foo.pro'

 The primary predicates described in this Section are the following:
 ```